Ashish110110/MLOps/Project/README.md

 ## Project Structure

+The project is implemented on virtual machine Ubuntu 22.04 using AWS.
+The steps for each section for reproducbility are based on specific AWS configuration and may be different for different platforms (GCP, Azure).
+To reproduce the project without running into issues, I recommend to prepare the virtual environment as shown [here](https://www.youtube.com/watch?v=IXSiYkP23zo&list=PL3MmuxUbc_hIUISrluw_A7wDSmfOhErJK&index=4).
+Create EC2 instance as shown in the video.
+Using any different platform may cause bugs.

 I have made separate directory for each criteria mentioned in README of [MLOps Zoomcamp Course Project](https://github.com/DataTalksClub/mlops-zoomcamp/tree/main/07-project)

 The directories are :